ALS: History

 Descriptions of the disease date back to at least 1824 by Charles Bell.
 In 1850, François-Amilcar Aran was the first to describe a disorder he named "progressive muscular atrophy", a form of ALS in which only the lower motor neurons are affected.
-In 1869, the connection between the symptoms and the underlying neurological problems were first described by Jean-Martin Charcot, who initially introduced the term amyotrophic lateral sclerosis in his 1874 paper.
+In 1869, the connection between the symptoms and the underlying neurological problems was first described by Jean-Martin Charcot, who initially introduced the term amyotrophic lateral sclerosis in his 1874 paper.
 Flail arm syndrome, a regional variant of ALS, was first described by Alfred Vulpian in 1886.
 Flail leg syndrome, another regional variant of ALS, was first described by Pierre Marie and his student Patrikios in 1918.

-In 1945, American naval doctors reported that ALS was 100 times more prevalent among the Chamorro people of Guam than in the rest of the world.
-In 1956 the variant of ALS endemic to Guam was named "amyotrophic lateral sclerosis/parkinsonism dementia complex" (ALS/PDC), as it had the typical symptoms of ALS accompanied by parkinsonism-like symptoms; the name in the local language is lytico-bodig disease.
-Despite a number of genetic and environmental studies, the cause of ALS/PDC remains unknown.
-Rates peaked in the early 1950s and steadily declined thereafter, and by 1985 the incidence of ALS/PDC in Guam was about the same as the rest of the world.

-The first gene to be associated with ALS was SOD1, which was identified in 1993.
-This led to the development of the first animal model of ALS, the transgenic SOD1 mouse, in 1994.
-In December 1995, riluzole became the first FDA-approved drug for ALS.
-It was then approved in Europe in 1996 and in Japan in 1998.
-In 1996, the ALS Functional Rating Scale (ALSFRS) was first published; it was a 10-item questionnaire that measured the ability of people with ALS to perform activities of daily living.
-In 1999, the scale was changed to give more weight to respiratory symptoms.
-The resulting ALS Functional Rating Scale - Revised (ALSFRS-R) is a 12-item questionnaire that replaces the single question about breathing with a question each about dyspnea, orthopnea, and respiratory insufficiency.